blakeanneberg/NetworkPro/NetworkBasics_CISCO.md

 # Network
 - Peer to Peer
 	1. Two directly connected computers where both computers are able to exchange data and services with each other.
 Acting as either client or a server as necessary
+- End Devices
+	1. Laptop
+	2. Printer
+	3. IP Phone
+	4. Desktop Computer
+	5. Tablet
-- Components and Intermediate devices
+- Intermediate devices
 	1. Router
 	2. Wireless Router
 	3. Switch